louis-prudhomme/Emapp/README.md

 - [ ] Sonarqube
 - [ ] JUnit

-To pull this particular version, use `git`
+To pull this particular version, use `git checkout v3`

 ## Bonus